 To perform these operations, we will define four functions – multiplication(num1, num2), addition(num1, num2), subtraction(num1, num2), and divide(num1, num2).

 Step 3: Next, we will provide the option to choose an operation (division, multiplication, subtraction, and addition).
-We can simply implement it by asking users to enter a digit to select the arithmetic operation they want to perform on the input numbers.
+We can implement it by asking users to enter a digit to select the arithmetic operation they want to perform on the input numbers.

 Users will see the following message on their console application – “Select operation 1-Division, 2-Multiplication, 3-Addition, 4-Subtraction.”